 Meryl Ward, chairman of Lincolnshire Rural Support Network said: “I was fortunate to know David in his work as trustee and caseworker for LRSN.
 His quick wit and courteous charm lit up our board meetings, and he gave generously and freely of his time to help and support those in need.
 The many tributes that have been given already speak of his wisdom, compassion and great zest for life.
 He was so modest but a remarkable man who will be greatly missed by so many people.
 Our thoughts are with his wife, Fiona.”

 David was a kind, generous and compassionate man, a friend to many people, a listening ear for those in difficulty and a provider of sound advice for those in need of it.
 Nothing was ever too much trouble – he would offer guidance to anyone who asked or be a quiet companion in times of trouble.
 He was a strong advocate of doing what was right and standing up for his fellow farmers and those in the rural community.
 He had a quiet strength; his faith was unshakable and his love of the farming and the rural community was complete.
 David devoted his life to helping others.

-David's funeral will be held at 11am on Friday 25 January at the church of St John the Baptist, Morton, Bourne PE10 0PF.
+David's funeral was held on Friday 25 January at the church of St John the Baptist, Morton, Bourne PE10 0PF.